 With internationally acclaimed faculty engaged in cutting-edge research and opportunities to study with leading artists, scholars and professionals working in the field of Jewish studies, the program offers an innovative and contemporary curriculum designed to provide a strong foundation in cultural education and to connect Jewish thought and text to action and people's lives.
 The program is open to students of all backgrounds.

-The images on our website highlight faculty and students in our courses, events with visiting scholars and artists, and materials from CU's Jewish Studies resources, ranging from the Lebowitz Collection of 20th Century American-Jewish Literature to the Soviet Jewish photography collection.
+The images on our website highlight faculty and students in our courses, events with visiting scholars and artists, and materials from CU's Jewish Studies resources, including the Post-Holocaust American Judaism Archive, the Lebowitz Collection of 20th Century American-Jewish Literature, and the Through Soviet Jewish Eyes photography collection.
 For more information on these resources and archives, visit the Archival and Research Collections section of our website.